paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2015-08-26-thinking_responsively.md

 ## Finding principles

 Having spent much of 2013 [speaking][3] about the web aesthetic and other topics, last year I decided to take a break and instead focus on my work at the Guardian.
-Keeping my ears open to ideas that could form the basis of future talks, when Ethan Marcotte [spoke at Responsive Day Out][4] about the need for a responsive framework <q>not about execution, but about philosophy and quality</q>, my ears pricked up.
+Keeping my ears open to ideas that could form the basis of future talks, when Ethan Marcotte [spoke at Responsive Day Out][4] about the need for a responsive framework “not about execution, but about philosophy and quality”, my ears pricked up.

 Ethan’s talk mentioned principles, so I [summarised that event][5] by categorising each talk under one of five (responsible, polylithic, pragmatic, collaborative, flexible), but clearly more thought was needed.
 Being asked to speak at this year’s [CSS Day][6] gave me the opportunity to do so.